 where

 with $\tau = 4m_{\pi}^{2}/|t|$, $m_{\pi}=139.6$ MeV and $m=1$ GeV.
-The non-linear term in the Pomeron trajectory comes from the nearest $t$-channel singularity (a two-pion loop) \cite{anselm001}.
-In the above expression $F_{\pi}(t)$ is the form factor of the pion-Pomeron vertex, for which we take the standard pole expression $F_{\pi}(t)=\beta_{\pi}/(1-t/a_{1})$.
+The nonlinear term in the Pomeron trajectory comes from the nearest $t$-channel singularity (a two-pion loop) \cite{anselm001}.
+In the above expression, $F_{\pi}(t)$ is the form factor of the pion-Pomeron vertex, for which we take the standard pole expression $F_{\pi}(t)=\beta_{\pi}/(1-t/a_{1})$.
 The coefficient $\beta_{\pi}$ specifies the value of the pion-Pomeron coupling and for this we adopt the additive quark model relation $\beta_{\pi}/\beta_{I\!\!P}(0)=2/3$.
-In the third combination, called ``BIII model'', we adopt the non-linear Pomeron trajectory (\ref{pomnlin}) and the power-like form for the proton-Pomeron vertex \cite{kmr001,kmr002,kmr003,kmr004}
+In the third combination, called ``BIII model,'' we adopt the nonlinear Pomeron trajectory (\ref{pomnlin}) and the powerlike form for the proton-Pomeron vertex \cite{kmr001,kmr002,kmr003,kmr004}

 where the free parameter $a_{1}$ is the same as the one in the form factor of the pion-Pomeron vertex $F_{\pi}(t)$.
-The total cross section, the elastic differential cross section and the $\rho$ parameter are expressed in terms of the amplitude (\ref{amplit01}):
+The total cross section, the elastic differential cross section, and the $\rho$ parameter are expressed in terms of the amplitude (\ref{amplit01}),

 where ${\cal A}(s,t) = {\cal A}_{Born}(s,t)$.